tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 | bandOrderReverse:band                  |    -0.10 |         -0.27 |          0.08 | 0.86 |
 | **conditVaried:bandOrderReverse:band** |     0.42 |          0.17 |          0.70 | 1.00 |

 Table 13: **Experiment 3 testing discrimination**.
 Bayesian Mixed Model Predicting Vx as a function of condition (Constant vs. Varied) and Velocity Band.
 The Intercept represents the baseline condition (constant training & original order), and the Band coefficient represents the slope for the baseline condition.
-The interaction terms which include condit and Band (e.g. conditVaried:Band & conditVaried:bandOrderReverse:band) respectively indicate the how the slopes of the varied-original condition differed from the baseline condition, and how varied-reverse condition differed from the varied-original condition
+The interaction terms which include condit and Band (e.g., conditVaried:Band & conditVaried:bandOrderReverse:band) respectively indicate the how the slopes of the varied-original condition differed from the baseline condition, and how varied-reverse condition differed from the varied-original condition
 </div>

 *Testing Discrimination.* The full results of the discrimination model are presented in <a href="#tbl-e3-bmm-dist" class="quarto-xref">Table 12</a>.
 For the purposes of assessing group differences in discrimination, only the coefficients including the band variable are of interest.
 The baseline effect of band represents the slope cofficient for the constant training - original order condition, this effect was significant $\beta$ = 0.49, 95% CrI \[0.36, 0.62\]; pd = 100%.
 Neither of the two way interactions reached significance, $\beta$ = -0.04, 95% CrI \[-0.23, 0.15\]; pd = 66.63%, $\beta$ = -0.1, 95% CrI \[-0.27, 0.08\]; pd = 86.35%.
 However, the three way interaction between training condition, band order, and target band was significant, $\beta$ = 0.42, 95% CrI \[0.17, 0.7\]; pd = 99.96% - indicating a greater slope for the varied condition trained with reverse order bands.
 This interaction is shown in <a href="#fig-e3-test-vx" class="quarto-xref">Figure 22</a>, where the steepness of the best fitting line for the varied-reversed condition is noticably steeper than the other conditions.